What are Rhodesian Ridgebacks?

 Other benefits like improved cognitive function and cardiovascular health can be provided by these fatty acids.
 Another example of a mineral that could be beneficial is Zinc, which is important for healthy bones and teeth.

 Hip & Elbow Dysplasia

-While not as important as genetic factors, nutrition is still a critical factor, especially during the growth period when the dog is a puppy.
-Nutrition is especially important for any dogs with the genetic background for dysplasia.
+While not as important as genetic factors, nutrition is still a critical factor, especially during the growth period, when the dog is a puppy.
+Nutrition is especially important for any dog with a genetic background for Dysplasia.